-If you are looking for a beautiful half day hike, then this is a great option.
-The hike takes you through the forest and out on a granite slab that has fantastic views of Half Dome.
+If you are looking for a fantastic half day hike, then this is a great option.
+The hike to North Dome takes you through the forest and out to a granite slab that has fantastic views of Half Dome.
+You can also see Indian Arch on the hike, which one of the few rock arches in Yosemite.
 Read more about it here.

 Lukens Lake is a short 1-mile hike to a beautiful meadow and lake.
-There is a small hill you have to hike over, but it is a not as busy part of the park, so you can often have the lake all to yourself.
+This short hike goes uphill the whole way and takes you to another stunning lake along the drive.
+It is not very busy, so you can often have the lake all to yourself.

 May Lake is an easily accessible high altitude lake that sits at the base of Mt Hoffman.
 Hiking from the parking lot is a short 1.2 miles each way, and the lake provides an incredible payoff, especially in the summer.
 Read about it here.

-This pullout is about 20 miles from Yosemite Valley and is called Olmsted Point.
-It provides an incredible vista of the surrounding area, which is covered in sparse trees and granite.
+Olmsted Point is a pullout about 20 miles from Yosemite Valley and roughly half way along the Tioga Road drive .
+It has a great view of the surrounding area, which is covered in sparse trees and granite.

 As you make your way from Olmsted Point, you will immediately notice Tenaya Lake appearing in the distance.
-This high altitude lake is dotted with campsites along its shores.
-It is utterly breathtaking and provides an almost serene and relaxing retreat that you would not expect to see so close to civilization.
+This lake is dotted with campsites along its shores.
+It is breathtaking and provides a serene and relaxing retreat that you would not expect to see so close to civilization.

 During the summer months, when it is hot, the water is refreshing enough to take a dip in, fish at, or paddle a kayak over.